-Google Health's collaborative research with the NHS Confederation illustrates that emerging technologies like AI will transform the future of care.
+Google Health's collaborative research49 with the NHS Confederation illustrates that emerging technologies like AI will transform the future of care.
 People want to use technology to interact with the health system, to access health information and to keep themselves well; but they lack the confidence and the tools to do so.
 To clear these barriers, the UK should promote the uptake of AI in these sectors, and adopt transparent procurement rules and consistent standards and guidelines to encourage innovation.

-Cloud computing is also a major enabler of Al adoption for governments and industries.
+Cloud computing is also a major enabler50 of Al adoption for governments and industries.
 Governments should consider how to use its own data combined with computing power to find ways to drive efficiency savings and improve service delivery.

-Early screening for Diabetes: Google Health and the University of Sheffield will pilot a feasibility study called PUMAS - Phones for Undetected Diabetes Mellitus And Hypertension Screening.
+Early screening for Diabetes: Google Health and the University of Sheffield will pilot a feasibility study called PUMAS51 - Phones for Undetected Diabetes Mellitus And Hypertension Screening.
 This first-of-its-kind research will assess whether, in the future, these signals could provide a reliable, non-invasive alternative to current screening methods, facilitating early disease detection and freeing up valuable NHS resources.
 The opportunity here is huge: optimal treatment for everyone known to have high blood pressure could avert up to 9,710 heart attacks and 14,500 strokes, saving the NHS up to £274 million.

-Assisting radiologists amid labour shortage: Through the NHS AI Award, Google is also working with Imperial College London and three NHS trusts to understand whether the research model can act as a "second independent reader" in UK double read screening systems and allow radiologists to focus on high priority cases while improving consistency and quality of screening for diseases such as Breast Cancer.
+Assisting radiologists amid labour shortage: Through the NHS AI Award52, Google is also working with Imperial College London and three NHS trusts53 to understand whether the research model can act as a "second independent reader" in UK double read screening systems and allow radiologists to focus on high priority cases while improving consistency and quality of screening for diseases such as Breast Cancer.

-Google DeepMind and Google Health have been collaborating with Moorfields Eye Hospital for almost a decade, building AI algorithms, powered by Google Cloud, that can diagnose sight-threatening conditions including diabetic retinopathy and macular degeneration.
+Google DeepMind and Google Health have been collaborating with Moorfields Eye Hospital for almost a decade, building AI algorithms, powered by Google Cloud54, that can diagnose sight-threatening conditions including diabetic retinopathy and macular degeneration.
+Google has licensed the technology to Moorfields, and the latter is now in the process of commercialising the product for the benefit of UK citizens and the NHS.